Luxendo/luxendo-image/README.md

         data
 ```

-Within a time point `timepoint_<name>`, there can be multiple channels `channel_<name>`, which in turn can contain multiple views `view_<name>`.
+Within a time point `timepoint_<name>`, there can be multiple channels `channel_<name>`, which in turn can contain multiple views `raw_<name>` or `proc_<name>`, depending whether the view links to `raw` or `processed` data.
 At the deepest nesting level there are the different resolutions, going from highest (`res_0`) to lowest (`res_N`) resolution.
 In each resolution, there is a link `data` to the corresponding image data in a h5 dataset in a *different* `.lux.h5` file.
 The *highest* resolution `res_0` also has a link `metadata` to the corresponding `metadata` h5 dataset in the other `.lux.h5` file.

 ### The experiment folder

-The `main.lux.h5` file resides in a folder (usually named with a date and time stamp) corresponding to the experiment in which the images were acquired.
+The "main" files as well as `raw` and `processed` subfolders reside in a folder (usually named with a date and time stamp) corresponding to the experiment in which the images were acquired.
-It links to the raw (and processed) images (`.lux.h5`), which are also contained in this folder.
+They link to the `raw` (and `processed`) images (`.lux.h5`), which are contained in the respective subfolders inside the "experiment" folder.
-To move or copy the images to a different location, this "experiment" folder should be moved/copied as a whole, to not break the links in the `main.lux.h5` file pointing to the image data.
+To move or copy the images to a different location, this "experiment" folder should be moved/copied as a whole, to not break the links in the "main" files pointing to the image data.

 The individual image files (`.lux.h5`) should also not be renamed manually or moved to different subfolders inside the experiment folder, since this would break the links as well.